redwoodjs/redwoodjs-com-archive/cookbook/No_API.md

   [plugins.inputs]
   path = 'api/prisma/schema.prisma'
 ```

-The first change tells Netlify to only build the web side of your app.
-The second makes sure that Netlify doesn't bother trying to look for any code to turn into AWS Lambda functions.

 If you just have a static site that doesn't need any data access at all (even our simple JSON file discussed above) then you're done!
 Keep reading to see how you can access a local data store that we'll deploy along with the web side of our app.